yanone/kerningvalidator/README.md

 ## Limitations

 1. This tool was written with Variable Fonts in mind that contain both `LTR` and `RTL` kerning pairs
+1. This tool currently only consumes `.glyphs` sources, no UFOs
-2. The tests are currently limited to encoded glyphs only
+1. The tests are currently limited to encoded glyphs only
-3. It takes forever
+1. It takes forever